AllenJoeG/fem-eci-terraform-tfe/notes.md

   Terraform has an automated dependency tree generator.
 Anything listed here, it will know how to sort the order of the dependencies in order.

-  Now implemented are for_each which will apply
+  Now implemented are for_each which will apply the locals

+  ### vcs_repo
+    added to workspace to link github data.
+Every workspace we create will have a repo, and will need that repository information.
+Terraform has to be able to access any linked and required repository.

   ### moved {}
     - when renaming things, you will need to point the previous name to new names with doing subsequent deployments or plan -outs and applies.